 What should I discuss with my healthcare provider before I receive bendamustine?

-You should not receive this medication if you are allergic to bendamustine or mannitol (Osmitrol).
+You should not receive this medicine if you are allergic to bendamustine or mannitol (Osmitrol).

 To make sure bendamustine is safe for you, tell your doctor if you have: